bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 @sourceref ./lazyload-route.html
 @codepen
-@highlight 112, only
+@highlight 114, only

 ### <base-href>

 In our index.html file, the angular cli included `<base href="/>`.
-This tells the router how to compose URLs - the value in the "href" attribute specifies the base URL for all relative URLs contained in the app.
+This isn't an Angular specific feature and you can read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base" target="_blank">here</a>, but it's important to know this is how the Angular router will how to compose URLs - the value in the "href" attribute specifies the base URL for all relative URLs contained in the app.

 ```html
 <!doctype html>